edsu/inkdroid.org/_posts/2020-01-16-rose-notes.md

 and the emergence of public space of the community, with the private space of the family in the 19th century.
-That these moves weren't so much about the rights of children, as they were moves to provide "antidotes to social unrest" while create modes of social control:
+That these moves weren't so much about the rights of children, as they were moves to provide "antidotes to social unrest" while creating modes of social control:

 > Further, it appeared that the extension of social regulation to the lives of
 > children actually had little to do with recognition of their rights.
 Children